isomerpages/nlb-eyeonasia/_other-asian-countries/united-arab-emirates.md

 ---
-title: 'United Arab Emirates'
+title: United Arab Emirates
 permalink: /other-asian-countries/uae/
-breadcrumb: 'United Arab Emirates'
+breadcrumb: United Arab Emirates
 ---
 <img src="/images/uae/uae-banner.jpg" alt="UAE banner" style="width:800px;" />

 The United Arab Emirates (UAE) is a federation of seven emirates in Asia.
 A country with a rich history, its rapid growth, modern infrastructure and future-oriented initiatives make it an attractive nation to live and work in.